 Payment for State Veterans Homes can come from a variety of sources such as VA Health Care, Medicare, Medicaid and the Aid and Attendance Benefit.
 However eligibility is determined at the individual home level not on a nationwide basis.
 Therefore, it is difficult to provide an exhaustive list of funding options.
 A map of State Veterans Homes is available here.
 Interested veterans should contact these residences directly to ask about funding.

 Assisted living provides a community-like living environment with private or shared rooms and apartments.
 Residents have the choice of communal dining or preparing and eating meals in their apartments.
 Around the clock care is available to provide assistance to residents with their activities of daily living, such as bathing, grooming, and mobility.
 The level of care provided is significantly less than is offered in nursing homes.
 Social and recreational activities are available throughout the day.

 Understanding how veterans can pay for assisted living and the care services received therein is a little complicated.
 It is helpful to break the cost of assisted living into different components.
-Most assisted living communities will bill veterans for care services separately from room and board costs.
+Some assisted living communities will bill veterans for care services separately from room and board costs.
 Most communities also permit residents to receive outside assistance with care services.

 Another assistance option veterans have is the Veteran Directed Care Program, which used to be called the Veterans Directed Home and Community Based Services Program.
 Via this program, veterans can receive supportive services in their homes or communities, which include independent living communities.
 To be clear, veterans who reside in nursing homes and assisted living residences are not eligible for this program.